 - Symptoms of diabetic ketoacidosis (for patients with diabetes)

-Dr. Martin will work with you to rule out other causes, check your labs, and adjust your medication as needed.
+I will work with you to rule out other causes, check your labs, and adjust your medication as needed.

-Healthy Habits That Turbo-Charge Your Ozempic Journey
+Healthy Habits That Support Ozempic Results

 Mindset Tricks to Keep Momentum

-- Set weekly goals, not just weight goals
+- Set weekly goals, not just weight goals.

-- Track how they feel—not just what they weigh
+- Track how they feel, not just what they weigh.

-- Celebrate non-scale victories like improved sleep or energy
+- Celebrate non-scale victories like improved sleep or energy.

-- Avoid all-or-nothing thinking if a week doesn’t go as planned
+- Avoid all-or-nothing thinking if a week doesn’t go as planned.

 Support is available through BODYWELLE’s care team, who can help you stay on track and adjust your plan when needed.

 If you’re wondering how long it takes for Ozempic to work, the answer is: often faster than you think.
-Most patients feel a difference in the first two weeks, with early weight loss by week four and visible results within a few months—especially with expert medical guidance.
+Most patients feel a difference in the first two weeks, with early weight loss by week four and visible results within a few months, especially with expert medical guidance.

 Frequently Asked Questions About Ozempic Results